 Radiation therapy is commonly administered alongside chemotherapy, and it is most effective when used with other types of treatment.
 It may also be used on its own as a pain reliever.

-Many pleural mesothelioma patients also use alternative treatments such as massage and yoga to relieve pain and treat side effects of treatment.
+Many malignant pleural mesothelioma patients also use alternative treatments such as massage and yoga to relieve pain and treat side effects of treatment.

 Regardless of which type of treatment you chose, you should start treatment soon after diagnosis because of the cancer's tendency to progress quickly.